 PURPOSE

-The purpose of this Shareholder Compact is to regulate the relationship between the Shareholder of the Company and the Board of Directors of the Company against the performance objectives offset by the Shareholder.
+The purpose of this Shareholder Compact is to regulate the relationship between the Shareholder of the Company and the Board of directors of the Company against the performance objectives set out by the Shareholder.

 This Agreement relates to the current strategic, corporate and business plans of the Municipal Entity.

-Based on the protocol for corporate governance, the Shareholder Compact seeks to:
+Based on the Protocol for Corporate Governance, the Shareholder Compact seeks to:

 outline and strengthen the accountability of the Board to the Shareholder with respect inter alia; to the service delivery, financial and business mandate of the Company;